LeeAnnEditor/o365hq/services/Additional Spam and Phishing Protection.md

 +++

-While vendors seek to improve e-mail protection mechanisms, attackers also develop protection bypass methods, invent new ways of targeted phishing, sometimes using the c negligence of employees or the lack of effective solutions against spam and phishing.
+While vendors seek to improve e-mail protection mechanisms, attackers are developing protection bypass methods, inventing new ways of targeted phishing, sometimes using the negligence of employees or the lack of effective solutions against spam and phishing.

-This service will help you start using modern protection solutions, such as Exchange Online Advanced Threat Protection, which helps protect employees from viruses and malware, DKIM and DMARC function setup significantly reduces the ability to send phishing from your company's domain, including to your address (the practice of sending out specially prepared letters on behalf of employees of one company, actually sent by attackers, has recently become very common), we will also check your domain settings and make changes if necessary.
+This service will help you start using modern protection solutions, such as Exchange Online Advanced Threat Protection, which helps protect employees from viruses and malware.
+DKIM and DMARC function setup significantly reduces the ability to send phishing from your company's domain, including to your address (the practice of sending out specially prepared letters on behalf of employees of one company, actually sent by attackers, has recently become very common).
+We will also check your domain settings and make changes, if necessary.
-Blocking the receipt of mail based on regional data can also be additional help by eliminating the possibility of attacks from countries with increased viral activity.
+Blocking the receipt of mail based on regional data can also be enhanced by eliminating the possibility of attacks from countries with increased viral activity.

 ### IT Partner responsibilities